neuroscout/neuroscout-paper/_sources/intro.md

 - `Software containers`

-   If you want to re-run the `analyses` and recreate the `figures` locally, you can use our software containers to recreate a suitable environment.
-Depending on your resources, you can either use `Docker`:
+   If you want to re-run the `analyses` and recreate the `figures` locally, you can use our `software containers` to recreate a suitable environment.
+More precisely, you can obtain the corresponding `Docker image` via:

    </br>